May 18, 2022

 Bake for 21-23 minutes, until a toothpick inserted into the center of a cupcake comes out clean, and the cupcake springs back when light pressure is applied.

-Let cool in the pan until they’re cool enough to handle, then remove the cupcakes from the pan and transfer them to a wire cooling rack to finish cooling.
+Let your cupcakes cool in the pan until they’re cool enough to handle, then remove them from the pan and transfer them to a wire cooling rack to finish cooling.

 After the cupcakes are completely cooled, frost them with vegan buttercream frosting.
 For a thin layer of frosting, use 1 batch, and spread the frosting on top of the cupcakes with an icing spatula.
 For a thicker, cupcake-shop-style layer of frosting, use a piping bag with a large tip to pipe 2 batches of frosting on top of the cupcakes.